Siarnaq

-Siarnaq, also designated Saturn XXIX, is a prograde irregular satellite of Saturn.
-It was discovered at the Mauna Kea Observatory by astronomers Brett Gladman and John Kavelaars in 2000, and given the temporary designation S/2000 S 3.
-It was named after Siarnaq, more widely known as Sedna, the Inuit goddess of the sea, and is the largest member of Saturn's Inuit group of irregular satellites.
+Siarnaq is the second-largest irregular moon of Saturn.
+It was discovered on 23 September 2000 by a team of astronomers led by Brett J. Gladman.
+It was named after the Inuit goddess of the sea, Siarnaq, who is more commonly known as Sedna.
+Siarnaq is the largest member of Saturn's Inuit group of prograde irregular moons, which orbit far from Saturn in the same direction as the planet's rotation.
+The moons of the Inuit group are believed to have originated as fragments from the collisional breakup of a larger progenitor moon after it was gravitationally captured into orbit around Saturn several billion years ago.
+Several other small Inuit group moons share similar orbits to Siarnaq, indicating that the moon had experienced another collision after forming from its progenitor.

 Discovery

-Siarnaq was discovered by Canadian astronomers Brett Gladman and John Kavelaars at the Mauna Kea Observatory on 23 September 2000.
+Siarnaq was discovered on 23 September 2000, by an international team of astronomers consisting of Brett J. Gladman, John J. Kavelaars, Jean-Marc Petit, Hans Scholl, Matthew Holman, Brian G. Marsden, Phil Nicholson and Joseph A. Burns.
 The discovery of Siarnaq formed part of an observational campaign to search for distant irregular satellites around Saturn.
-The campaign was coordinated by Gladman in late 2000 and consisted of an international team of eight astronomers using various ground-based telescopes with CCD cameras to survey Saturn's Hill sphere, the region within which satellites can have stable orbits around the planet.
+The campaign was coordinated by Gladman in late 2000 using various ground-based telescopes equipped with sensitive CCD cameras to survey Saturn's Hill sphere, the region within which satellites can have stable orbits around the planet.

-In September 2000, Gladman and Kavelaars conducted a wide-area survey down to a R-band limiting magnitude of 24.5 with the 3.6-meter Canada-France-Hawaii Telescope (CFHT) at the Mauna Kea Observatory in Hawaii.
-They reobserved their previous irregular satellite discoveries from August 2000 (Ymir and Paaliaq) and identified two new irregular satellite candidates needing further confirmation: Siarnaq and Tarvos.
+In September 2000, Gladman and collaborators conducted a wide-area survey around Saturn down to a R-band limiting magnitude of 24.5 with the 3.6-meter Canada-France-Hawaii Telescope (CFHT) at the Mauna Kea Observatory in Hawaii.
+They reobserved their previous irregular satellite discoveries from August 2000 (Ymir and Paaliaq) and identified two new irregular satellite candidates: Siarnaq and Tarvos.
 Siarnaq, the brighter of the two, was detected at an apparent magnitude of 20.